 When is the Project Starting?
 When is it Opening?

-Right now Disney has not given any dates when the project is starting or when we can expect to ride the new Princess and the Frog attraction.
+Right now Disney has not given any dates when the project is starting, though we are closer to finally getting some answers.

 The timing of the whole thing is interesting.
 Disney says that the Splash Mountain re-theming has been in the works now for one year, but no doubt this project shot up towards the top of the board due to current social issues.